Tag Archive | Kerry King

 Nessie will begin his tenure in Metallica next month when the band gets to work on recording its next album, the nautically themed “A Porpoise Driven Life”.
 The new record will feature several exciting new tracks including “Of Wolf and Manatee”, “Trapped Under Ice Fishermen”, “The Cod That Failed”, and “Saint Angler”.
 They are also planning another in the long series of Unforgiven songs, this one called “The Unforgiven Mambo Number 5”.

-Industry experts expect the album to come out sometime in late 2013 in order to coincide with Red Lobster’s yearly Endless Crab Legs promotion.
+Industry experts expect the album to come out sometime in late 2015 in order to coincide with Red Lobster’s yearly Endless Crab Legs promotion.
 Red Lobster became the official sponsor of Metallica earlier this month.

 Metalhead Insult Form Letter

 Occasionally we receive insulting or life-threatening posts or emails here at Tyranny of Tradition.
 While we enjoy these greatly, we have begun to notice an alarming trend.
 Most of them are either poorly written or possibly symptomatic of a severe break with what we commoners like to refer to as “reality”.
-In order to improve the quality of these insults, we have created a form letter for those of you that struggle with expressing themselves in writing.
+In order to improve the quality of these insults, we have created a form letter for those of you that struggle with expressing yourselves in writing.

 The answers are based on the most common, clichéd insults or recycled comments that we have received over past year and a half.
 We left out any profanity or pseudo-ironic internet abbreviations that tend to be a major part of these letters so that we could focus more on content.
-Questions 6 and 7 are meant to be representative of the majority of our insulters, so feel free to add your own information after word “Other” if the responses don’t properly represent you.
+Questions 6 and 7 are meant to be representative of the majority of our insulters, so feel free to add your own information after the word “Other” if the responses don’t properly represent you.
 Please use this form if you feel the sudden urge to attempt to humiliate or degrade us.
 It will save us the many seconds that were wasted trying to figure out what you were talking about.

 Dear ________________________________,